codecombat/codecombat/docs/PRODUCT_RULES.md

 - Immediately before the field-progress block, the field panel displays `MISSION XX - mission title`.
 - `MISSION XX` uses the same yellow eyebrow style as the main mission card.
 - The separator and mission title are white and use normal font weight.
-- The `Ctrl / ⌘ + Enter で実行` reminder is supporting text and uses a smaller font than the JavaScript panel title.
+- The `Ctrl / ⌘ + Enter で実行` reminder is supporting text, uses a clearly smaller `0.62rem` font, and remains on one line.
-- The interface uses the same blue scrollbar theme throughout the game, including the page, mission list, editor, syntax preview, reference panels and mini-quiz dialogs.
+- The interface uses the same detailed blue scrollbar theme throughout the game, including the page, mission list, editor, syntax preview, reference panels and mini-quiz dialogs.
 - Scrollbar track, thumb, hover color and size are centralized through shared CSS custom properties.
+- In Chromium/WebKit, the detailed track, rounded thumb, inset border and hover styling must remain authoritative; standardized scrollbar properties must not override them with a native gray scrollbar.
+- Browsers without WebKit scrollbar pseudo-elements use the centralized standard scrollbar colors as a fallback.
 - Loop victory conditions appear inside the field-progress block before the progress track.

 ## Simplified pedagogical syntax preview